 By Nicole Pajer

 We often hear the expression that “pets live in the moment,” but anyone who owns a dog or cat will tell you that they’ve experienced incidents that challenge that statement.
-Have you ever put your dog in his crate, opened the door several hours later, and watched him make a beeline to where he was last chewing his rawhide?
+Have you ever put your dog in his dog crate, opened the door several hours later, and watched him make a beeline to where he was last chewing his rawhide dog treat?
 What about those stories of cats getting lost and finding their way back home years later?
 Or the dogs who bury their bones in the backyard being able to dig them up months down the road?
 These types of incidents suggest that pets are capable of forming memories, and not just short-term ones.